Charlie257-star/credit-score-gpt-app/README.md

-# Credit Score Prediction App with SHAP & GPT Assistant
+# Credit Score Prediction App with GPT Assistant

 This is an interactive Streamlit app that predicts borrower credit scores (Good, Standard, Poor) using a tuned XGBoost model.
-It includes global and individual SHAP explainability, and a built-in GPT-powered assistant to help interpret results, if need be.
+It includes a built-in GPT-powered assistant to help interpret results, if need be.

 ## 🚀 Features